rclone/rclone/MANUAL.md

 docs](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html#access-bucket-intro)
 for more info.

-Some providers (eg AWS, Aliyun OSS or Netease COS) require this set to false - rclone will do this automatically based on the provider setting.
+Some providers (eg AWS, Aliyun OSS, Netease COS or Tencent COS) require this set to false - rclone will do this automatically based on the provider setting.